objectiser/java-agent-original/README.md

 IF currentSpan() != null
 DO
   currentSpan().setTag("status.code","OK").finish();
-  releaseCurrentSpan();
+  deactivateCurrentSpan();
 ENDRULE
 ```
 This rule will trigger _AT EXIT_, so when the method is finished.
 The _IF_ statement checks whether there
 is a current span, so will only trigger if an active span exists.

 The actions performed in this case are to set a tag _status.code_ on the current span, and then finish it.
-Finally the current span needs to be released so that it is no longer considered the active span.
+Finally the current span needs to be deactivated so that it is no longer considered the active span.

-## Supported framework integrations
+## Supported framework integrations and directly instrumented technologies

+### Frameworks

 NOTE: Currently the ByteMan rules for installing tracing filters/interceptors into the following frameworks
 is contained in this agent.
 However in the future the aim would be to move the rules to their associated framework